Argmaster/NNEVE/docs/quantum_oscillator/introduction.md

-# Introduction for Quantum Oscilator problem
+# Introduction for Quantum Oscillator problem

 The goal of this project was not so much to implement the network itself, but to verify how efficiently differential equations with an eigenproblem can be